matteodegobbi/vault/Operations Research/Lesson 2.md

 # Local optimal = Global optimal if $f$ and $X$ are convex
 Theorem: For the optimization problem $\min\{f(x):x\in X\}$ if $f,X$ are convex every local optimal solution is also globally optimal.
-Proof on the pdf and another version is in the book.
+Proof: on the pdf and another version is in the book.
 ![[localGlobalOptimalConvex.png]]

 ---